israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 ### Data Overview
 - The data file has 15000 rows (including a header) and 10 columns.
-- Column 'Left' is the target, while the other 9 are features.
+- Column 'Left' is the target, while the other 9 columns are features.

 ![columns_description](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/852294b8c9eb1ffc406ab781423ea0beb2029259/images/Screenshot%202024-03-03%20155159.png)